Cipee-zen/CipeZen/README.md

 # CipeZen
-CipeZen is a useful framework for optimizing and facilitating code creation
+    CipeZen is a useful framework for optimizing and facilitating code creation CipeZen is in beta let me know for bugs or improvements
 ## Usage
 - ### Initialize
   - Client